psnehal/encore/README.md

 interact with results, Encore offers an exciting platform to investigate genetic hypotheses.

-Note: This page contains developer information for setting up and deploying a new instance of Encore.
+<b>Note:</b> This page contains developer information for setting up and deploying a new instance of Encore.
 If you are looking for documentation on how to prepare and submit GWAS analyses using an established version of Encore, please see the <a href="https://github.com/psnehal/encore/wiki">Wiki</a>.

 # Developer Guide